 Middlebury followed that with a trio of Summers Cup wins in 2013, 2014 and 2015, finishing each season ranked 17th nationally.
 The Panthers also earned the Summers Cup trophy following the 2017 season.

-The team has advanced to the New England Small College Athletic Conference (NESCAC) semifinals for the past five seasons, placing third in 2011, 2012 and 2017.
+The team has advanced to the New England Small College Athletic Conference (NESCAC) semifinals for the past six seasons, placing third in 2011, 2012, 2017 and 2018.
 Middlebury has also twice been the proud winner of the National Team Sportsmanship award.

 Middlebury is a member of the NESCAC which includes Amherst, Bates, Bowdoin, Colby, Connecticut College, Hamilton, Trinity, Tufts, Wesleyan and Williams.
 The squash schedule also includes challenges from some of the region’s and nation's top teams.